Cleveland Clinic logo

 Familial hypercholesterolemia is a genetic condition that causes high LDL, raising your risk of heart disease and stroke.

-Familial hypercholesterolemia (FH) is a genetic disorder that gives you very high levels of low-density lipoprotein (LDL) cholesterol.
+Familial hypercholesterolemia (FH) is a common genetic disorder that gives you very high levels of low-density lipoprotein (LDL) cholesterol.
 LDL is the “bad” cholesterol that can lead to cholesterol plaque buildup in your arteries.
-This can eventually cause heart attacks, strokes or peripheral artery disease.
+Over time, this can cause heart attacks, strokes or peripheral artery disease.

 Advertisement